alihuber/icalendar_creator/README.md

 icalendar_creator
 =================

-A one-page web application for creating iCalendar files.
+A one-page web application for creating iCalendar files, written in Sinatra.